#> [1] "Rendering took 0.42minutes."

 Zygar–Hoffmann C, Hagemeyer B & Schönbrodt F (2024).
 Motivation Science. https://doi.org/10.1037/mot0000344

-Inner drives unfold
+Inner strengths unfold

 Abstract